Jadespring0/elite-qualifier/README.md

 - [Install](#install)
 - [Usage](#usage)
 ## Background
 This is my qualifier project for the Code2College Elite 101 course.
+I chose the third option of "chatbot".
 ## Install
 This system uses python 3.8.2.
 ## Usage